MikeRogers0/MikeRogersIO/_posts/blog/2016-01-17-my-first-year-as-a-digital-nomad.md

 Prague is the perfect city for remote working in my opinion, it has a low cost of living and offers a very good quality of life for what you're paying.
 Also the metro system makes travel around the city super easy.

-I didn't manage to try all the co-working spaces in Prague (There are far to many to choose from), I did manage to try a few though.
+I didn't manage to try all the co-working spaces in Prague (There are far too many to choose from), I did manage to try a few though.
 My favourite (That also happened to be a 5 minute walk from my accommodation) was [Locus Workspace](http://en.locusworkspace.cz/).
 It was a nice mix of members, and the staff organised lots of small events such as after work talks, shared biscuit & coffee breaks etc.

 Prague was also full of surprises, one of my favourites was when a really loud announcement in Czech came from outside, and was then followed by a really loud Siren.
 Everyone in the office just ignored it and kept working and I was quietly wondering if this would be my last commit before I start playing fallout in real life.
 Turns out there is a [Siren Test](https://www.youtube.com/watch?v=UbrmSrlEwtk) the first Wednesday of every month.